UMich-CURLY/habitat_multi_docker/README.md

 cd habitat_multi_docker
 sudo docker build --tag dockerv1 .
 ```
+To load the data in your container, make sure you have the Matterport data saved in the cloned repository.
+You can download the data from habitat_lab repository https://github.com/facebookresearch/habitat-lab. if you save the path outside of thr current repository of the shell script, make sure to change the path to the data on your machine to be loaded correctly in your docker container.

-Run the bash file as follows:
+Finally, Run the bash file as follows:

 ```bash
 cd habitat_multi_docker/